 Step 9: Filter and edit in Lightroom classic CC (Optional)

-- With my blogging friend, Kathy’s (of Tasty Itinerary), advice, I recently purchased the infamous Aggie Lal’s presets (Travel In Her Shoes IG goddess).
-Aggie’s presets are a great starting point to show you how you can play with grain, focus, colors, shadows, and highlights.
-Aggie’s world traveling pictures are gorgeous, and I love tweaking her settings to work for me.
+- I also love using Lightroom presets.
+Travel In Her Shoes has some of my favorites: Aggie’s presets are a great starting point to show you how you can play with grain, focus, colors, shadows, and highlights.
+Aggie’s world-traveling pictures are gorgeous, and I love tweaking her settings to work for me.
 You can check out Travel In Her Shoe’s presets packages here.

 And guess what?!
 You made it!!
 We are DONE!!!
 Transferring a cover and resizing will eventually take you under 10 minutes.
 Filters are up to you, though.
 I get obsessive.